 It is the probability of the extent of how much two words occur one after the other divided by the event x and y if they are independent.

 A discriminative classifier tries to model by just depending on the observed data.
-It makes a fewer assumption on the distributions but depends heavily on the quality of the data.
+It makes fewer assumptions on the distributions but depends heavily on the quality of the data.

-- Bayes net diagrams draw a circle for random variables, and line for direct dependencies/
+- Bayes net diagrams draw a circle for random variables and a line for direct dependencies/

 - Some variable is observed, and some are hidden